 Garage Trends and Garage Remodels

 You'd better think twice before you remodel your garage into that extra bedroom you've been dreaming about.
-Home buyers are increasingly turning up their noses at homes that do not have a garage — or a garage that no longer functions as a garage.
+Home buyers are increasingly turning up their noses at homes that do not have a garage, or have a garage that no longer functions as a garage.

 Even investors hesitate to buy homes without a working garage.
 If you've turned your garage into a bedroom, family room, or studio, your home might linger on the market and possibly sell for less than surrounding homes with functional garages.

 Moreover, most homeowner associations do not allow parking in the driveway for more than a few hours.
 In some ways, that kind of policy seems eerie and reminiscent of The Stepford Wives.
 But we've had buyers refuse to buy a home in an area where everybody parked in the street, much less in the driveway.
 It seems that nobody wants to look at your car.

 - The two-car garage is outdated.
 Families are growing.
 People own "summer" and "winter" cars.
 Teenagers own cars.
 Some home buyers base their entire home-buying decision on the type of garage that comes with the house.
 One home buyer specifically decided to purchase a certain home because it had a four-car garage.
 He ran a landscaping business and needed to park four cars, plus have RV access.
 One house in Sacramento fit those needs, so he bought it.